ddnexus/pagy/docs/toolbox/initializer.md

 ### Inheritable Options

-Pagy has an inheritable options system that allow you to set and override options at three different levels:
+Pagy has an inheritable options system that allows you to set and override options at three different levels:

 - `Pagy.options`
   - Global options for all paginators and methods